yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 KNOWLEDGE (a small lesson):
 If you know everything there is to know about investment transactions, including average cost vs LOT control, skip this.

 In Moneydance, investment transactions are both special and complex.
-They are different from all other transaction types This is because they can hold many (invisible) splits, including: cash txfr, income, expense, commission and security.
+They are different from other transaction types.
+This is because they can hold many (invisible) splits, including: cash txfr, income, expense, commission and security.

 Securities are configured with a 'Cost Basis' as either Average Cost controlled, or LOT controlled using the